solana-foundation/developer-content/README.md

 The [Solana Developer guides](https://solana.com/developers/guides) teach new and experienced developers how to build on Solana.
-They teach various programming concepts on Solana and often dive into popular sdks and provide code examples to build dApps.
+They teach various programming concepts on Solana and often dive into popular SDKs and provide code examples to build dApps.

 Each developer guide is typically focused on a specific topic or concept.